 The Company recorded a value relating to the leases acquired as a result of the acquisition by merger of one Sponsored REIT in 2008.
-The Company also recorded a value as a result of three direct acquisitions in 2009, two direct acquisitions in 2008 and one direct acquisition in 2007.
+The Company also recorded a value as a result of a direct acquisition in 2010, three direct acquisitions in 2009 and two direct acquisitions in 2008.
 Acquired unfavorable real estate leases represent the value relating to leases with rents below the market rate.
-Amortization is computed using the straight-line method over the life of the leases, which range from 27 months to 147 months.
-Amortization expense was approximately \$992,000, \$887,000 and \$856,000 for the years ended December 31, 2009, 2008 and 2007, respectively.
+Amortization is computed using the straight-line method over the term of the leases, which range from 13 months to 281 months.
+Amortization expense was approximately \$1,147,000, \$992,000 and \$887,000 for the years ended December 31, 2010, 2009 and 2008, respectively.

 Amortization related to leases with rents below the market rate is included with rental revenue in the consolidated statements of income.
-The estimated annual amortization for the five years succeeding December 31, 2009 are as follows:
+The estimated annual amortization for the five years succeeding December 31, 2010 is as follows: